Exclusion PolicyOur Exclusion Policy can be viewed below

 - Serious risk of harm to the education or welfare of the pupil or others in the school.

 This can either be a very serious incident or the repetition of serious incidents.

-Any exclusion will be at the decision of the Headteacher, usually in consultation with other members of the senior leadership team (particularly if they were involved in investigating the incident).
+Any exclusion will be at the decision of the Head of School, usually in consultation with other members of the senior leadership team (particularly if they were involved in investigating the incident).

 Types of Exclusion

 Internal exclusion is when a pupil is excluded from the rest of the school and must work away from their class for a fixed amount of time.
 This will be in a different classroom.

 An internal exclusion is a discretionary measure, where a pupil’s behaviour is escalating and more serious measures need to be taken but there are not yet grounds for an external / fixed-term exclusion.
 Typically, a child receiving a consequence of this level should be receiving additional support for their behaviour, intended to help them to avoid their behaviour escalating to a point where a fixed term exclusion is necessary (examples: behaviour chart to address specific behaviours causing a problem; support from the learning mentor etc)